GeoscienceAustralia/tcha/README.rst

 annual frequency, for consideration as the source model for TCRM.
-Negative binomial initially selected over poisson distribution, as the distribution is very slightly overdispersed ([mu / sigma] < 1).
+Negative binomial initially selected over poisson distribution, as the distribution is very slightly overdispersed ([mu / sigma] < 1). frequency/tc_frequency_bayesian.py - use Bayesian MCMC methods to fit Poisson distribution to TC frequency, and generate posterior samples that can be used for sampling annual TC counts.

 Track density